RiccoGitHub/MarrocchioPRE2024/README.md

 # MarrocchioPRE2024
-Modeling code for PRE paper "Links strength regulates correlations between stereocilium-deflection fluctuations"
+Modeling code for PRE paper "Links regulate deflection fluctuations in the sensory cells of hearing"

 The code has been developed using Mathematica 13.0.